jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 #### Default Scope and Default Scope Mapping

 The way transitive dependencies are actually resolved depends on the `JkDependencyResolver` used for resolution.
-Indeed you can set _default scope_ and _default scope mapping_ on the resolver.
+Indeed you can set _default scope_ and _default scope mapping_ on the resolver, through `JkResolutionParameter`.
 This two settings ends at being translated to respectively _Ivy configuration_ and _Ivy configuration mapping_.
 [This page](http://ant.apache.org/ivy/history/2.2.0/ivyfile/configurations.html) explains how _Ivy configurations_ works.

-...
-TODO : code sample